Is buying a house a form of investment?

 According to Investopedia, an investment is an asset or item that is purchased with the hope that it will generate income or that it will appreciate in the future.

 Here are my thoughts after reading this definition.
 First, unless you plan on becoming a landlord and renting your home, your home will not generate income in the future.
 Yes, you will make money, but you need to consider all of the expenses and investments you’ve put into the house.
+If you need to get a home improvement loan to do repairs, for example, you will have to factor in that ROI.

 My first house… the numbers